Sears Holdings: 2018 bankruptcy

 On January 24, 2019, a group of unsecured creditors, that included Simon Property Group, filed a motion with the bankruptcy court to overturn the deal Sears Holdings had just made with Lampert claiming that Lampert had been "engaged in serial asset stripping" of the company at the expense of suppliers and landlords.
 The creditors want the bankruptcy court to force the company to liquidate instead.

 On January 28, 2019, the federal government operated Pension Benefit Guaranty Corporation announced that they were not in favor with the current Sears Holding agreement with Lampert since that agreement would create a $1.7 billion funding gap in the employee pension fund that would require the American taxpayers to cover the shortfall.
 The same federal agency also accused "Lampert of structuring the deal to inappropriately obtain ownership of the chain's Kenmore appliance brand and the Diehard tools brand."

-On February 7, 2019, a bankruptcy judge approved a $5.2 billion plan by Sears’ chairman and biggest shareholder to keep the iconic business going.
+On February 7, 2019, a bankruptcy judge approved a $5.2 billion plan by Sears' chairman and biggest shareholder to keep the iconic business going.
 The approval means roughly 425 stores and 45,000 jobs will be preserved.
 As a result, the retail business has emerged into Transform Holdco LLC.

 On May 24, 2019, Sears announced it was opening small stores under the name Sears Home&Life.
 These stores would mainly sell appliances, mattresses, connected home products.
 This was done at three locations: Overland Park, Kansas, Anchorage, Alaska, and in Lafayette, Louisiana.

 On June 28, 2019, it was reported that Sears Holdings had plans to fully dissolve after selling its retail assets to ESL Investments a few months prior.

-In March 2019, Sears Holdings sued Transform Holdco LLC for $57.5 million it says it is owed from the sale.
-The company also says Transform owes it $41.3 million for credit card and cash transactions that occurred before the sale closed, as well as $16.2 million for a portion of February rent, according to the documents.
+In March 2019, Sears Holdings sued Transform Holdco LLC for $57.5 million it said it was owed from the sale.
+The company also said Transform owed it $41.3 million for credit card and cash transactions that occurred before the sale closed, as well as $16.2 million for a portion of February rent, according to the documents.
 Sears Holdings could not be reached for additional comment.
+The lawsuit was settled in January 2020.

+On October 29, 2022, Sears Holdings emerged from bankruptcy.